 - Incorrect estimate of the project’s work

 - Potential obstacles or a more efficient approach causes the project to deviate

-- Team or client incapable of completing the project in budget
+- Team or client incapable of completing the project in the budget

 - New options perceived